tartley/tartley.github.io/pages/about.md

 <!--
-.. title: About tartley.com
+.. title: Tartley is Made out of meat
 .. slug: about
 .. date: 2020-06-11 16:12:34 UTC-05:00
-.. link:
-.. description:
-.. type: text
-.. author: Jonathan Hartley
 -->

 A website dedicated to oneself has been described (by my own Father, no less) as the greatest act of hubris.
 Welcome aboard!